-The OldTown LARP game mechanics is a set of rules that defines how we play the game.
-In it you will find the basic concepts we use in the game, rules on how to behave in certain situations, how to simulate combat, how to use certain Skills, and much more, all of which will allow you to fully enjoy the game.
-The Mechanics are divided into two parts:
+The mechanics of OldTown LARP is a set of rules defining the way we play the game.
+You’ll find the basic terms we use in the game, rules of behavior in specific situations, information on how we simulate combator use specific Skills, as well as many other information that will allow you to fully enjoy the game.
+The mechanics has been divided into three parts:

-Core – the main part that each and every player is obliged to know, because it contains the rules concerning safety and situations that may commonly occur during the LARP
+- CORE – the main part that every player must know, as it contains rules about safety and situations that may frequently occur during the LARP

-Advanced – contains rules and descriptions that expand on particular mechanics (e.g. rules for accredited drivers or the description how chemicals work), on character customisation (e.g. a list of Skills) and on situations less common in LARP (e.g. mutations).
-It is advisable to read the sections that deal with areas of expertise held by the character being played (e.g. a player wishing to play a doctor should read about dressing wounds and performing medical procedures).
+- ADVANCED – contains rules and descriptions that expand on individual mechanics (e.g. rules for accredited drivers or detailing how the chemicals work), concerning personalisation of characters (e.g. a list of Skills) and situations less frequent in the LARP (e.g. mutations).
+It is recommended to read the sections that relate to the areas of expertise of the character (e.g. the player who wants to play a doctor should read about dressing wounds and performing medical procedures).